An account on links between Finsler and Lorentz Geometries for Riemannian Geometers

 \item A timelike line connecting $i^-,i^+$ for each point of the Cauchy boundary $\partial_C M$.
 Such a line is a continuous curve in $\M_c$ totally ordered by the extended chronological relation $\overline{\ll}$.
 These are the only points in $\partial_c\M$ with non-trivial pairings $(P,F)$.

 \end{enumerate} Consistently with Remark \ref{r_bordecausal} (1), the spacetime is globally hyperbolic if the timelike lines do not exist, that is, if $\partial_CM=\emptyset$.

-\subsubsection{The general stationary case.}
+\subsubsection{The general stationary case}

-For the sake of simplicity, we will assume that the causal completion $\M_c$ is {\em simple as a point set}, that is, each TIP $P$ and each TIF $F$ determines unambiguously a point of $\partial_c \M$ (thus, the situation in Fig. \ref{Fig0b} cannot occur); simple sufficient hypotheses to ensure this property are, for example, $M_B^\pm$ being Hausdorff or $d^+$ being extendible to the Cauchy boundary $\partial^+_CM$ as a generalized distance, see \cite[Fig. 6.2]{FHS_Memo}.
+For the sake of simplicity, we will assume that the causal completion $\M_c$ is {\em simple as a pointset}, that is, each TIP $P$ and each TIF $F$ determines unambiguously a point of $\partial_c \M$ (thus, the situation in Figure \ref{Fig0b} cannot occur); simple sufficient hypotheses to ensure this property are, for example, $M_B^\pm$ being Hausdorff or $d^+$ being extendible to the Cauchy boundary $\partial^+_CM$ as a generalized distance; see \cite[Figure 6.2]{FHS_Memo}.

 Then, the three elements in the static picture must be modified allowing more generality, and a fourth ingredient appears, namely, now: